MYKHIL/sbapromaster/FIREBASE_ARCHITECTURE.md

     *   This prevents loading millions of scores for the entire school when only one class/subject is being edited.

 ### 2.3.
 Real-time Synchronization (Selective)
-*   **Global**: `onSnapshot` is still used for the Main Document (Settings) to ensure admin changes (like locking terms) propagate instantly.
 *   **Resource-Specific**: Subcollections are fetched once via `getDocs` to save reads (`fetchSubcollection` helper).
-Real-time listeners on subcollections are disabled by default in this mode to prioritize cost savings, though `subscribeToResource` remains available for specific "live" views if needed.
+Real-time listeners on subcollections are disabled by default in this mode to prioritize cost savings.

+### 2.4.
+Read Optimizations & Consistency Guards
+Recent improvements have added several layers of protection to minimize unnecessary reads:

+1.  **Fetch Deduplication (In-flight Promise Tracking)**:
+    -   The `DataContext` maintains an `inflightPromises` map.
+    -   If multiple components request the same data (e.g., `loadStudents`) simultaneously, the system returns the existing in-flight promise instead of triggering redundant Firestore calls.
+2.  **Metadata-Driven Consistency (`lastLoadedTimestamps`)**:
+    -   The application tracks the `lastUpdated` timestamp from the server for each collection.
+    -   We compare this against a local `_loaded_` marker.
+    -   If the local data is already up-to-date with the server's version, the fetch is skipped entirely.
+3.  **Dirty State Protection (Data Loss Guard)**:
+    -   If a user has unsaved local changes (marked in `dirtyFields`), the automatic lazy-loaders will **SKIP** fetching data from the cloud.
+    -   This prevents the "Stale Overwrite" bug where a background fetch would wipe out a user's unpushed modifications.
+4.  **Stable Dependencies**:
+    -   Loading functions like `loadStudents` and `loadMetadata` have stable `useCallback` references (depending only on `schoolId`).
+    -   This prevents reactive re-fetches triggered by changes in local array lengths.

 ---